mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 ## Additional components
 We've built an ARMA model.
 This gets us pretty far in modeling time series.
 But now we can add additional components to handle additional cases.

-### I: Integrated
-This is an ARMA model on the differenced time series.
-We can either difference the time series ourselves and then fit an ARMA model to the data, or simply specify a term for the $I$ component, and the model will do it for us (and retransform the forecasts back into the original).

 ### S: Seasonal
 Seasonality is important to model.
 There are its own autoregressive, integrated, and moving average components.